brimdata/zed/zng/docs/spec.md

 ```
 9:hello, world
 ```
-Here, the type code is the integer "9" representing the string type (defined in [Typedefs](#typedefs)) and the data value "hello, world" is an instance of string.
+Here, the type ID is the integer "9" representing the string type (defined in [Typedefs](#typedefs)) and the data value "hello, world" is an instance of string.